alschroe/AzureIoTHack/00_raspberrypi_setup.md

 To work properly with all the different moving bits and parts we want to connect in this Hackathon, we will have to do quite a bit of setting up.
 Make sure you have everything on hand that you need:
 - your local machine (any computer or set up a virtual machine if you do not feel like installing any additional stuff on your machine)
 - an Azure subscription (the trial subscription should do)
-- a Raspberry Pi 4 with charging cable, Mini SD
+- a Raspberry Pi 4 with charging cable, micro SD
 - Potentially an SD Adapter depending on whether or not your device has an SD or Micro SD slot
 - Optional but preferred: Desktop, keyboard, mouse
 - a Sense HAT, which will collect all the data